w3c/webextensions/proposals/getposition-sidepanel.md

 ### Objective

-* At `chrome://settings`, it is possible to change the "Side panel position" which affects which side of the browser the side panel UI opens on.
-This can include panels registered by the developer using the sidePanel API.
+* Browsers may offer users the ability to change which side of the browser the side panel opens on.
+In Chrome, this is exposed at `chrome://settings`.
+  This can include side panels registered by the extensions using the sidePanel API.
 * We should add a way to query this so the developer can adjust their UI based on the position.